This class is for more experienced programmers who'd like to expand

 their knowledge by facing a good challenge.
 Knowledge of Python

 programming basics is assumed.
 No background in compilers is required

 although awareness of common programming language concepts (e.g., type

-systems, functions, objects, scoping rules,etc.) is strongly
+systems, functions, classes, scoping rules,etc.) is strongly

 [ Register | More Information |FAQ]